-Pride of Baltimore was built in 1977 in open air shipyard in Baltimore's Inner Harbor.
-This Pride was the first Baltimore Clipper built in 150 years.
-She sailed over 150,000 nautical miles in nine years before she was struck by a freak squall and tragically sunk off the coast of Puerto Rico in 1986.
+Pride of Baltimore was built in 1977 in an open-air shipyard in Baltimore's Inner Harbor.
+This Pride was the first Baltimore Clipper to be built in 150 years.
+She sailed more than 150,000 nautical miles in nine years before she was struck by a freak squall and tragically sunk off the coast of Puerto Rico in 1986.

 Baltimore’s Renaissance Begins